-base value $\times$ $\sim$ days held $\sim$ 200% ^ 365 ^ asset's effective life For the income year in which an asset is first used or installed ready for use for any purpose, the base value is the asset's cost.
-For a later income year, the base value is the asset's opening adjustable value plus any amounts included in the asset's second element of cost for that year. \\ Can be 366 in a leap year.
+base value days held 200%

+Dase value 365 asset's effective life

+use for any purp year, the base v pose, the base value value is the asset's or et is first used or installed ready for e is the asset's cost.
+For a later income cening adjustable value plus any ond element of cost for that year.

+Can be 366 in a leap year.